Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as

 Hi and welcome to my article on using the OFFSET function.
-In today’s hub, I am going to investigate how to create dynamic charts in Excel using OFFSET as well as Defined Names to create named ranges.
+In today’s article, I am going to investigate how to create dynamic charts in Excel using OFFSET as well as Defined Names to create named ranges.

 What this will allow you to do is to create charts from your data which will update automatically when you add or remove data.
 With a static chart, when you add data, you have to manually update your chart so that it displays the new data.
 A dynamic chart does this for you automatically.

 Creating Named Ranges in Excel 2007 and 2010

 The first step is to define named ranges from our data shown to the right: